 Down by the Liffey Gallery in Lincoln is the little gallery with a big heart, run by the community for the community.
-Opening hours are Wednesday to Sunday, 10am to 4pm and is staffed by volunteers.
+Opening hours are Wednesday to Sunday, 10am to 4pm (Winter hours 11.30 to 2.30 Wednesday and Thursday, normal hours Friday, Saturday and Sunday) and is staffed by volunteers.

 Exhibitions showcase local artists, emerging artists and community events and exhibitions with new exhibitions every month.
 The exhibitors are largely drawn from the local Selwyn District and surrounds, and have included artists with a far wider Canterbury, New Zealand and international reputation.